Courtesy Summit at Snoqualmie

 Just off I-90 at exit 53, you’ll find The Summit at Snoqualmie’s tubing center, a hugely popular destination with kids and grown-ups alike.
 You can either walk back to the top of the hill or ride your tube back up on the magic carpet.
 The Summit recommends that children be at least 3 years old before tubing, but does not restrict admission for families with younger children who want to try.
 Tip: Children less than 42 inches tall can ride double with a parent.
 Personal sledding devices are prohibited.

-Fee: Regular admission for a one hour and forty-five minute session is $40, including a tube, for individuals 44 inches in height and up.
-Tot tickets (no tube; ride in lap) are $15.
+Fee: Regular admission is for a one hour and forty-five minute session, including a tube, for kids and adults 44 inches in height and up.
+Tot tickets (no tube; ride in lap) are discounted, but cannot be purchased without an adult ticket.
 Only one tot ticket can be purchased per adult ticket.
 Important: Book your session online before you go.

 Hours: Hours are determined by weather conditions.
 During winter break and other school closures, the tubing area is generally open on weekdays; other times Friday–Sunday only.
 Check the website for updates on hours and conditions.